Class Quadruple

 isInfinite

-public boolean isInfinite()Checks if the value is infinite (i.eNEGATIVE_INFINITY
+public boolean isInfinite()Checks if the value is infinite (i.eNEGATIVE_INFINITYorPOSITIVE_INFINITY).- Returns:

-, if the value is infinity (either positive or negative),false
+true, if the value is infinity (either positive or negative),falseotherwise

 -